freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 ```css
   border-radius: 25px;
 ```

-Each corner of `border-radius` can be adjusted individually in the following order: top, bottom, left, right.
+Each corner of `border-radius` can be adjusted separately by specifying two, three, or four values.
+If two values are set, the first value applies to the top-left and bottom-right corners, while the second value applies to the top-right and bottom-left corners.
+If four values are set, the top-left, rop-right, bottom-right, and bottom-left corners will be specified in that order.
+If three values are set, the second value applies to the top-right and bottom-left corner.
 ```css
   border-radius: 15% 10px 30% 5px;
 ```

 If only two values are provided, the first value will be applied to the top-left and bottom-right corners and the second value will be applied to the top-right and bottom-left corners.
 ```css
   border-radius: 10px 5px;
 ```

 More complex border-radius values are available.
 This is done using a slash (/) between horizontal and vertical values.
 ```css